“Don’t criticize what you can’t understand.”

 Over the last 30 years, he has released some acclaimed albums including ‘Love and Theft’ and ‘Time Out of Mind.’
 More recent albums have seen him revisiting the ‘Great American Songbook’ covering pre-rock’n’roll genres not generally associated with him, bringing a more jazzy and swinging feel to his music in concert.
 Bob Dylan still divides opinions to this day.
 He just wouldn’t want it any other way!

-Text by Will McCarthy
+Article by Will McCarthy

 Bob Dylan plays Valencia on May 7th at Plaza de Toros